giantgingerbreadman/How-to-get-banned-on-Whatsapp/README.md

 # Whatsapp-spammer
 The bot that sends entire text files word by word.
 Corona lockdown is the one to blame

+#UPDATES
+The line by line version sends , you guessed it , lines from a text file.Personally , this is my favorite coz atleast it makes a little sense

+The SRT version basically allows you to watch a movie through the subtitles coz it sends the texts in sync with when it would have been said in the film

 Use at your own risk.
 You WILL get blocked